isackwalube/UrbanGreenSpacesProject/README.md

 `DELETE FROM green_spaces
 WHERE name IS NULL;`

-The cleaned data was added into QGIS for visualization purposes
+The cleaned data was added to QGIS for visualization purposes.

 ANALYSIS